wvirany/blog/content/posts/gp_intro/index.md

 y_data = f(X_data) + epsilon
 ```

-I've also added a noise term $\epsilon$ with variance 0.1 to the observations.
+I've also added a noise term `epsilon` with variance 0.1 to the observations.
 This gives a dataset of observations $\cD = (\X, \y)$ as we saw before, and our goal is to approximate the function $f$ on the entire domain.
-Before going further, it's always a good idea to visualize your data (if applicable) for any machine learning task:
+Before going further, it's always a good idea to visualize the data (if applicable) for any machine learning task:

 ```py
 import matplotlib.pyplot as plt